-For those who are curious about the construction of the Skyway, here’s a link on the official Minneapolis government page with design facts (PDF.)
+For those who are curious about the construction of the Skyway, here’s a link on the official Minneapolis government page with design facts (broken link removed.)

 Here’s another guide that can help you figure out which tunnels are connected to which buildings.
 With the skyway, you can’t let the weather be an excuse for not going out and exploring Minneapolis.